Korean Instant Foods I Love: Ramyeon, Tteokbokki, Jumeokbap & Travel Gochujang

 Korean Instant Foods I Can’t Live Without: Ramyeon, Tteokbokki & More

 When people ask what I miss most outside Korea, my answer is instant food.
-Not Michelin stars, not chef’s tables — but those little packets that taste like home.
-Over the years, I’ve built a survival kit of Korean instant foods, and they’ve become more than snacks: they’re travel hacks, family favorites, and tiny cultural stories.
+Not Michelin stars or chef’s tables—those little packets taste like home.
+Over the years, I’ve built a survival kit of Korean instant foods that became more than snacks: travel hacks, family favorites, and tiny cultural stories.

 Ramyeon: The King of Comfort

 No Korean instant food list can begin without ramyeon.
-In my house, the champion is Nongshim Neoguri (너구리) — thick noodles with a spicy broth.
-Then there’s the notorious Buldak Bokkeum Myeon (불닭 볶음면), the fire noodles that shook YouTube.
-Personally, I reach for the Carbonara Buldak, where the cream balances the heat.
+In my house, the champion is Nongshim Neoguri (너구리)—thick noodles with a spicy, seafood-rich broth.
+Then there’s the notorious Buldak Bokkeum Myeon (불닭 볶음면), the “fire noodles” that shook YouTube.
+Personally, I reach for Carbonara Buldak, where the cream balances the heat.

-- Buldak Bokkeum Myeon — the infamous “fire noodles.”
+- Buldak Bokkeum Myeon — the infamous fire noodles.
 My favorite?
-The Carbonara Buldak, where the creamy sauce tames the flames just enough.
+Carbonara Buldak, where the creamy sauce tames the flames just enough.

-- Nongshim Neoguri — hick noodles, rich seafood broth, perfect on a rainy night.
+- Nongshim Neoguri — thick noodles, rich seafood broth, perfect on a rainy night.

 - Chapaguri (짜파구리) — the mash-up of Chapagetti and Neoguri, made famous in Parasite.
-In the movie they added steak cubes.
-I’ve tried it both ways — steak for drama, fried egg for lazy nights.
-Either way, addictive.
+I’ve tried it both ways: steak for drama, fried egg for lazy nights.

 Tteokbokki: Street Food at Home